syncfusion-content/maui-docs/MAUI/PDF-Viewer/Magnification.md

 Fit-to-page ensures that users can see the entire page content to get a quick overview without having to scroll.
 Fit-to-width is helpful when reading documents with narrow columns, such as newspaper articles or other multicolumn layouts.
 You can change the zoom mode using the `SfPdfViewer.ZoomMode` property of the PDF Viewer, default value for `SfPdfViewer.ZoomMode` is `ZoomMode.Default`.

-### How to setting zoom mode from toolbar?
+### Change zoom mode from the toolbar

-#### Using magnification drop down tool in the desktop
+#### Using the magnification drop-down tool on the desktop

 On the desktop built-in toolbar, a magnifying tool is available that shows the current zoom percentage of the document.
 Using the tool, you can choose a zoom percentage from a predefined set of values.
 Additionally, you can choose the fit-to-width or fit-to-page option.

 ![Desktop Zoom Mode Combo Box](Images/windowszoom.gif)

-#### Using zoom mode tool in the mobile
+#### Using the zoom mode tool on the mobile

 On the mobile built-in toolbar, by default, the magnifying tool is not visible.
 When the document `ZoomFactor` is changed, it becomes visible.
 Using the tool, you can choose the `Fit to Width` or `Fit to Page` option.
 When an option is selected, the icon will no longer be visible until the zoom percentage changes again.